8 Best Homeowners Insurance Companies in Washington DC of 2023

 Homeowners insurers will take into consideration how difficult it would be to repair or rebuild your home to determine your rate.

-You are at risk if you live in an older home because insurers believe your home may not be up to code, such as your electrical and HVAC systems and plumbing systems.
+You will also pay higher premiums if you live in an older home because insurers believe your home may not be up to code, such as your electrical, HVAC, and plumbing systems.

 But if your home has these things and they are in good working order or are brand new, then your rate will be lower.